-This call sets the value of the N2 PIU performance register as specified by the argument perfreg of the PCI leaf specified by the devhandle argument to the value specified by the argument value.
+This call sets the value of the N2 PIU performance register as specified by the argument "Performance register ID" of the PCI leaf specified by the devhandle argument to the value specified by the argument value.

 Upon successful completion, it updates the specified performance register value and returns EOK status.